-After testing it's a very good idea to spend a bit of time going over your results and writing them up in some form.
+After testing you should always spend a bit of time going over your results and writing them up in some form.
 You might think you can remember what the issues are but it's surprisingly easy to forget one or two a few days later.
-Make sure you get all your findings written down and then sort them into some kind of order of severity.
-Don't forget to include things people liked as well.

 Testing with other people who work on your project or in your team is fairly useless as they are going to have such a clear idea of what you're doing that they won't ask the ‘obvious questions', or test your assumptions.
-This is precisely the kind of information you want to find out.
+This is precisely the kind of thing you want to find out.

 It can be hard to do it all on your own (especially in public) so you might need someone else to help.
 They can note-take or record while you engage with the user and build a bit of rapport.
 If there’s just one of you having to do both tasks then you can miss important things (and look like you’re ignoring the user).

 A test that isn't recorded may as well have not happened, as you’ll have no evidence to point to if people challenge your findings.
 By getting it written down and having video clips you can share your findings with others.
-Definitely don't write a full report though or you're defeating the objective of speed.
+Definitely don't write a long report though or you're defeating the objective of speed.

-Something to test on (your laptop, tablet, or phone).
-Something to record with (another phone, QuickTime screen recording).
-Obviously these cost money but I'm assuming you have access to them to design so it shouldn’t cost any extra.
+You’ll need something to test on (your laptop, tablet, or phone) and you’ll need something to record with (another phone, QuickTime screen recording).
+Obviously these cost money but you’re likely to have access to them to design with so it shouldn’t cost any extra.

-It can be as quick as an hour to run five tests but I recommend spending half a day to properly record and analyse the results.
+It can be as quick as an hour or two to run five tests but I recommend spending half a day to properly record and analyse the results.